 Some readers have asked for this recipe since I “teased” about it in a recent e-mail, so here it is.
-My great-grandmother clipped it out of a newspaper many decades ago.
-No one is sure when, but it’s now in its 4th generation in our family.
+My great-grandmother, Rebecca Jane Poorman, clipped it out of a newspaper many decades ago.
+No one is sure when, but it’s now in its 5th generation in our family.
 Growing up, it was our absolute favorite snack for family movie night (which was a treat in itself, since we didn’t watch much TV).
 It is not crunchy like caramel popcorn, but you eat it warm, sticky and gooey.
 My dad used to make a big bowl of it, then dole it out into smaller bowls for each person.
 Enjoy!Print

 - 1 c. sugar

 - 1/2 c. milk

-pinch of salt
+- pinch of salt

-butter “the size of an egg” (about 3 T.)
+- butter “the size of an egg” (about 3 T.)

 - 1 T. cocoa

 - 1–2 tsp. vanilla

-6–8 c. plain popped popcorn
+- 6–8 c. plain popped popcorn

 - Cook over medium heat about 20-30 minutes, stirring occasionally, until a drop of syrup placed in cold water forms a ball (“soft ball stage”).